MKatarzyna/hello-world/README.md

 # hello-world
-Project in C++ witch will display "Hello World" text.
+Project in C+ witch will display "Hello World" text.

 I'm a student of Computer Science!